exporl/apex/documentation/creatingexperimentfiles/index.md

 fixed parameter:

 :   a fixed parameter is a property of a stimulus.
 It cannot be changed
-    by Apex3 at runtime and is defined when the experiment file is created.
+    by APEX 4 at runtime and is defined when the experiment file is created.
 It can be used by the procedure to select a stimulus from a list, it can be shown on the screen or it can be used as a piece of information when analyzing results